GEOLYTIX/xyz/readme.md

 The root route will check whether the incoming requests come from a mobile platform using the [mobile-detect](https://github.com/hgoebl/mobile-detect.js) node module.
 The user and session token are decoded for the access key to the workspace configuration.
 Based on the user, session and configuration [JSRender assembles](http://www.jsviews.com/#jsr-node-quickstart) the website template ([desktop](https://github.com/GEOLYTIX/xyz/blob/master/views/desktop.html) or [mobile](https://github.com/GEOLYTIX/xyz/blob/master/views/mobile.html)) with the script bundle and workspace configuration.

+The application consits of two containers.
+The control container which is on the left (desktop) or a slider at the bottom (mobile) and the map container.

+The control container has a section for layers and (selected) locations.
+Layers and locations are displayed as expandable drawers.
+The map container holds attribution as well as the main interface buttons (zoom, access, locate, gazetteer, report).

+The gazetteer input is displayed at the top of the control container (desktop) or at the top of the map container (mobile).

 [xyz_entry](https://github.com/GEOLYTIX/xyz/blob/master/public/js/xyz_entry.js) is the entry point in the script bundle.

+The client application initialisation flow is as follows:

+1. Require utils and svg_symbols.

+2. Apply IE polyfills.

+3. Process workspace configuration.

+4. Apply mobile interface.

+5. Initialize hooks.

+6. Set locale.

+7. Initialise Leaflet map.

+8. Set map view.

+9. Declare zoom functions.

+10. Declare view change functions.

+11. Initialise locales module.

+12. Initialise layers module.

+13. Initialise locations module.

+14. Initialise gazetteer module.

+15. Initialise locate module.

+16. Initialise report module.

+17. Set scrolly on control container.

 We use (flowmaker) to generate a diagram of the [entry flow](https://github.com/GEOLYTIX/xyz/blob/dev/public/js/xyz_entry.svg).